Kidnapping: United Kingdom

 Kidnapping is an offence under the common law of England and Wales.
 Lord Brandon said in 1984 R v D:

 In all cases of kidnapping of children, where it is alleged that a child has been kidnapped, it is the absence of the consent of that child which is material.
 This is the case regardless of the age of the child.
 A very small child will not have the understanding or intelligence to consent.
 This means that absence of consent will be a necessary inference from the age of the child.
 It is a question of fact for the jury whether an older child has sufficient understanding and intelligence to consent.
 Lord Brandon said: "I should not expect a jury to find at all frequently that a child under fourteen had sufficient understanding and intelligence to give its consent."
 If the child (being capable of doing so) did consent to being taken or carried away, the fact that the person having custody or care and control of that child did not consent to that child being taken or carried away is immaterial.
 If, on the other hand, the child did not consent, the consent of the person having custody or care and control of the child may support a defence of lawful excuse.
 It is known as Gillick competence.

 Regarding restriction on prosecution, no prosecution may be instituted, except by or with the consent of the Director of Public Prosecutions, for an offence of kidnapping if it was committed against a child under the age of sixteen and by a person connected with the child, within the meaning of section 1 of the Child Abduction Act 1984.
 Kidnapping is an indictable-only offence.
 Kidnapping is punishable with imprisonment or fine at the discretion of the court.
 There is no limit on the fine or the term of imprisonment that may be imposed provided the sentence is not inordinate.

 A parent should only be prosecuted for kidnapping their own child "in exceptional cases, where the conduct of the parent concerned is so bad that an ordinary right-thinking person would immediately and without hesitation regard it as criminal in nature".

 United States

-Law in the United States follows from English common law.
 Following the highly publicized 1932 Lindbergh kidnapping, Congress passed the Federal Kidnapping Act, which authorized the FBI to investigate kidnapping at a time when the Bureau was expanding in size and authority.
 The fact that a kidnapped victim may have been taken across state lines brings the crime within the ambit of federal criminal law.

 Most states recognize different types of kidnapping and punish according to such factors as the location, duration, method, manner and purpose of the offense.
 There are several deterrents to kidnapping in the United States of America.
 Among these are: